dzhavat/dzhavat.github.io/_posts/2019-08-19-vs-code-extension-that-lets-you-open-the-mdn-docs-of-a-css-property.md

 Before making the extension, if I wanted to open the docs of `background-size`, for example, I’d switch to a browser, open a new tab, search for something like “mdn bkg size”, then click on the first result.

 With this extension I don’t have to go through these steps.
-I can simply hover a property and click on the link.
+I can hover a property and click on the link.
 Nice, isn’t it? 😉

 If you work with CSS, please give it a try.
 I hope you find it useful.